 During the century, there had been great changes in people's beliefs, their customs and their ways of life, and their ideas of what was right and proper.
 References have been made to the dominant position of the Established Church in earlier centuries and how people were compelled to believe, or rather acquiesce, in its teachings, but the rise of the Non-conformist Churches during the eighteenth century, reaching full vigour during the nineteenth century was evidence of great change.
 This change was very much in evidence in Ossett.
 The Non-conformist Churches - Congregational, Baptist, Methodist, etc. were founded, expanded and maintained by ordinary people whose religious enthusiasm was boundless.
 They did not normally collaborate with other Churches and in fact were usually jealous of them.
 During the nineteenth century, no Protestant would be willing to be friendly with a Roman Catholic and there was even hostility between school children.
 This continued into the 20th century and was evident with the matter of fact relationship between the children attending St. Ignatious Roman Catholic school and those attending nearby Ossett Grammar School.

 The general belief in literal divine inspiration of every word in the Bible had peculiar effects, and one of them was the extensive use of Bible names.
-The Fothergills in Ossett Common, having three sons, christened them Shadrack, Meshach and Abednego (who according to the Bible, survived a night in King Nebuchadnezzar's fiery furnace when God protected them), and there were many other examples.
+Cloth weaver John Fothergill and his wife Mary at Ossett Common christened their two sons Shadrach and Meshach, but missed out on having a third son whom they might have called Abednego (who according to the Bible, all survived a night in King Nebuchadnezzar's fiery furnace when God protected them).
+There were many other examples of biblical names in Ossett during the 19th century.

 An attempt to define or explain religious beliefs would be out of place here, but it is worth mentioning some general effects.
 One of the most commonly accepted ideas was the belief in Heaven, Hell, the Day of Judgement and the resurrection of the body.
 The latter belief led to a man at South Ossett around 1890 insisting that his coffin should be buried upright so that, being already on his feet, he could the more quickly jump out on the morning of Resurrection.